Backpack Journey

 The idea to launch a backpacks program for people living on the streets came about one night in February, 2018.
 Co-founders Jeffrey Newman and Jayson Conner were beginning the process of creating Together Helping Others, their full-service nonprofit for the homeless.
 Realizing that it would take significant time to get THO launched, the guys weren’t content sitting on the sidelines until then.
 So they decided to launch with BFTS.

 While they knew the backpacks concept was not a revolutionary idea, the J’s knew it was the right program to get THO off the ground.
-Moreover, they knew they would bring their 10 years of experience into the process and put their own twist on bringing compassion and hope to people struggling with homelessness.
+Moreover, they knew they would bring their years of experience working with the homeless into the process and put their own twist on bringing compassion and hope to people in need.

 “This is about hope.
 This is about showing people who feel invisible and forgotten about that they matter and that someone cares,” says Newman.
-“We know this isn’t going to cure homelessness or get someone off the street.
+“We know this isn’t going to cure homelessness.
 That’s what our other programs are about; the solutions.
 But this is about hope,and hope is where it all begins.”

 “It can be very lonely living on the street,” says Conner, who was homeless himself for two years when he and Newman met in 2004.
 “Many of the homeless are grateful that someone sees them as a person and treats them as if they matter.”